saqibjavaiddev/Surah-Yaseen/README.md

 # Surah Yaseen with Urdu and English Translation and Audio

 This project displays Surah Yaseen with translations in Urdu and English with audio files.
 The code is very basic and uses Al-Quran Cloud API.
 You can check the advanced version of this code used at [Surah Yaseen](https://surahyaseen.net/) Surah Yaseen is considered as the Heart of Holy Quran.
 And Muslims read it daily or once in a week considering the surah as most useful for them.
-You can also check Surah [Yaseen PDF version](https://surahyaseen.net/)
+You can also check [Surah Yaseen PDF](https://surahyaseen.net/) version.

 ## Features